shidel/fd-nls/imgedit/readme.md

-( New pre-release coming very soon...
-It has numerous bug fixes and additional features in it.
-Probably be available on 10/13 sometime.
-It contains several new menu items as well. )

 Although not officially released to the general public yet, you can download a debug copy of [ImgEdit](https://fd.lod.bz/Members-Only/imgedit-211014.zip) in order to test translations. :-)